Your manuscript is almost ready!

 Helping you choose the type of editing required for your book

-In my view, all writers should hire a professional editor to go over their manuscript before they consider publishing and, whether they choose to work with me or not, my opinion won’t change!
+All writers should hire a professional editor to go over their manuscript before they consider publishing and, whether or not they choose to work with me, my opinion won’t change!
 Even if your chosen route is self-publishing and you are not considering a submission to a literary agent or direct to a publisher, you still need an editor and I am here to help you get the best for your book.

 Taking the time for this in your schedule and budgeting for it as part of becoming a published author is especially important for budding writers, so let’s look at what my editing service offers.